 A cat’s socialization window is over sooner than a dog’s and is typically from two to eight weeks old.
 During this time, they must be handled, played with and shown lots of attention.
 They need to be exposed to other animals and people of all ages.
 Without this, they become fearful of people and find it hard to exist as pets within homes.

 Once you have decided that you have the time, resources and funds for a cat, it’s time to prepare your home.
 Though cats can be quite low maintenance, there are some basic things that they need, including:

 A cozy bed

-Nothing fancy, just a comfortable place to sleep.
 More timid kittens may prefer a bed with a roof and walls.
-For the first few nights, it can be nice to have a t-shirt or teddy from the breeder’s home to sleep with that smells familiar.
+For the first few nights, it can be helpful to have a t-shirt or teddy from the breeder’s home to sleep with that smells familiar.

 Food and water bowls

 Ceramic options are good.
 Water should be kept at a distance from food as, in the wild, water found near a food source would not be drunk in case it was contaminated.
 Due to this, most cats tend to avoid water bowls if they are beside their food.

 Ideally, opt for the same one that they have been weaned on, to avoid an upset stomach.

 There are all sorts of trays and litter and it may take some time to find one that suits.
 Avoid top-loading trays that may be hard for small kittens to get into.